 Many of our clients are well-equipped to create internal communications for traditional channels such as newsletters, posters, and press releases, mostly consumed in print form.
 When it comes to crafting content and messaging for the mobile environment, however, it’s an entirely different world.

 Having been in the industry for a while now, we’ve seen what has worked really well for our clients as well as ways of working that have produced poor results.
-In order to maximise your efforts and see success with your employee app, there are a few key things to remember.
+In order to maximise your efforts and see success with your employee engagement mobile app, there are a few key things to remember.

 1. Size matters